A Unified Framework for Diffusion Model Unlearning with f-Divergence: Results

 \subsection{Gradient Analysis: Empirical Validation of Theory}

-In Sec.~\ref{subsec:gradients_study}, we have theoretically compared the gradient amplitudes between the different loss functions of $f$-DMU derived from the closed-form expression of divergences.
-We numerically demonstrate this behavior with an example in Fig.~\ref{fig:grad_plot}, where we visualize the average gradient amplitude for MSE (blue), H$^2$ (orange), and $\chi^2$ (green) during the fine-tuning of the unlearning procedure.
-While H$^2$ leads to bounded gradients significantly smaller than the other two losses, $\chi^2$ is characterized by meaningfully larger gradients.
-This behavior characterizes the losses properties and explains why, for instance, H$^2$ less probably leads to strange artifacts during fine-tuning.
-One example is reported in Fig.~\ref{fig:convergence_vangogh_starry}, where MSE leads the model to suddenly generate the drawing of a man's face at epoch $400$, while the more limited gradients that characterize H$^2$ lead to a behavior which is more robust to degenerate image generation.
-Another consequence of H$^2$ bounded gradients is the better prior preservation with respect to MSE and Pearson $\chi^2$ (e.g., Figs.~\ref{fig:convergence} and \ref{fig:fdiv_comparison}).
+In Sec.~\ref{subsec:gradients_study}, we theoretically compare the gradient magnitude between different $f$-DMU loss functions derived from the closed-form expressions of divergences.
+We empirically validate these findings in Fig.~\ref{fig:grad_plot}, which visualizes the (moving average of the) average gradient amplitude for MSE (blue), H-DMU (orange), and $\chi^2$-DMU (green) throughout the unlearning process.
+While H-DMU yields bounded gradients significantly smaller than the other two losses, $\chi^2$-DMU is characterized by meaningfully larger gradient magnitudes.
+By performing more conservative weights updates than MSE, H-DMU avoids abrupt changes of the generated images along the fine-tuning procedure.
+One example of the resulting stability is reported in Fig.~\ref{fig:convergence_vangogh_starry}.
+Although H-DMU and MSE return comparable images at the end of 500 unlearning steps, MSE induces a sudden degenerate image generation during the intermediate stages.
+In contrast, H-DMU maintains generation stability throughout the entire fine-tuning process.
+Another consequence of H-DMU bounded gradients is the better prior preservation with respect to MSE and $\chi^2$-DMU (see Sec.~\ref{subsec:results_comparisons}).